Somerton Physiotherapy

 Osteoporosis and Physiotherapy

-What is Osteoporosis and why is it important?
+Osteoporosis and Physiotherapy What is osteoporosis and why is it important?
 Osteoporosis (OP) is defined as low bone mineral density caused by altered bone microstructure which can predispose sufferers to “low impact” fractures.
-Such fractures (such as hip fractures in the elderly) can have a significant impact on a person’s level of
+Such fractures (such as hip fractures in the elderly) can have a significant impact on a person’s level of function and result in death in those with other illnesses.
+Over 50% of postmenopausal white women will have an osteoporotic-fracture.
+Bone tissue is constantly being absorbed and replaced

 What are the health benefits of Yoga?

-What are the health benefits of Yoga and how to get started?
+What are the health benefits of Yoga?
+How can Yoga Help ?
 Yoga originated in South Asia and while it is now a popular form of exercise the world over, this wasn’t always the case.
-It is a very old form of exercise that focuses on breathing, strength and flexibility
+It is a very old form of exercise that focuses on breathing, strength and flexibility to boost mental and physical health.
+The main components of yoga are postures and breathing.
+It has been adapted in many ways and into several “branches” each with some unique

 Frozen shoulder - Physiotherapy Dublin